Sunday, December 30, 2007

 Katie Mears of the Episcopal Diocese of Louisiana's Office of Disaster Response sent out this e-mail on Thursday.
 I worked with Katie and the ODR, and strongly encourage you to support their outstanding, ongoing Katrina recovery efforts.

-Bundles of Hope Give the gift of hope this Christmas
+Give the gift of hope this Christmas

 Bundles of Hope is an alternative gift-giving program of the Episcopal Diocese of Louisiana.
 Give a lasting and meaningful gift to your friends, family, co-workers and clients, and support the diocese with its post-Katrina rebuilding efforts at the same time.